-1. the applicable switches contributed for the file by the Builder package in the project file supplied on the command line;

-2. those contributed for the file by the package (in the relevant project file - see below) corresponding to the tool; and gnatmake may invoke the compiler on source files from different projects.
-The Project Manager will use the appropriate project file to determine the Compiler package for each source file being compiled.
-Likewise for the Binder and Linker packages.

-3. the applicable switches passed on the command line.
+- 1. the applicable switches contributed for the file by the Builder package in the project file supplied on the command line; - 2. those contributed for the file by the package (in the relevant project file see below) corresponding to the tool; and - 3. the applicable switches passed on the command line.